Author: Eduardo Montero

 Go to XTB | This internationally regulated broker has over 15 years experience and you can trade over 71 currency pairs in the Forex market.
 Spreads as low as 0.01 pips and no requotes.Website: https://www.xtb.com/ Regulated by: FCA, FSC, CySEC, KNF, DFSA Min Deposit: 0 € / $ Trading Platforms: WebTrader + iOS App + Android App Type of Execution: Market Maker Available Instruments: Over 6100: Forex, indices, commodities, stocks, ETFs and cryptocurrencies. | Excellent customer support. (*) 76%-85% of retail investors lose money when trading CFDs with this broker. |

 Go to XM | There are more than 55 different Forex currency pairs on XM broker.
 They include major, minor, and exotic pairs.
 Spreads as tight as 0.6 pips.
 Also included is free training and daily Forex market analysis.Website: https://www.xm.com/ Regulated by: CySEC, ASIC, FSC Min Deposit: 5 € / $ Trading Platforms: MetaTrader 4 + MetaTrader 5 Type of Execution: Market Maker Available Instruments: More than 1000: Wide range of Forex currency pairs.
-Also commodities, precious metals, indices and stocks. | $30 no deposit bonus and deposit bonus up to $5,000. (*) Bonuses not available for clients of the XM Group's European or Australian regulated entity.
-Check conditions on the broker's website. |
+Also commodities, precious metals, indices and stocks. | Good customer support and low spreads. (*) Between 74-89 % of retail investor accounts lose money when trading CFDs. |

 Go to Pepperstone | More than 60 Forex currency pairs available at the best rates directly from liquidity providers.
 An FCA-regulated broker provides professional trading platforms and money protection.Website: https://pepperstone.com/ Regulated by: FCA, CySEC, ASIC, BaFin, DFSA, SCB, CMA Min Deposit: 200 € / $ Trading Platforms: MetaTrader 4 + MetaTrader 5 + cTrader + Trading View Type of Execution: STP / NDD Available Instruments: More than 1200.
 Specialised in Forex, also offers CFDs on indices, stocks, commodities, cryptocurrencies, ETFs and currency indices. | Low spreads and ultra-fast execution. (*) Between 74-89 % of retail investor accounts lose money when trading CFDs. |